- ISAA 2018 Conference

 The Outstanding Student Recognition Program seeks those who give unselfishly of themselves, who are highly regarded by the entire university community, and who, as future alumni, may take satisfaction in their contribution and service to Butler University.

 The selection process is administered by the Office of the Vice President for Student Affairs and the Office of Alumni and Parent Programs.
 Students, faculty, and staff are encouraged to nominate qualified full-time, undergraduate, junior or senior class students for this honor.
-Pharmacy and Physician Assistant students are only eligible in their 3rd and 4th years (P1, P2, PA1 and PA2).
+Students in programs that extend beyond 4 years are only eligible in their 3rd and 4th years.

-In order to be considered a Top 100 student at Butler University, students may not be on conduct probation during the application process or the announcement for Top 100 and Top 10.
+In order to be considered a Top 100 student at Butler University, students must have a cumulative GPA of 3.5 or higher and may not be on conduct probation during the application process or the announcement for Top 100 and Top 15.
 Additionally, students who have been found responsible for an academic integrity violation will not be eligible for the award.
 Top 100 applicants, by virtue of submitting an application, agree to a student conduct check facilitated by the Office of Student Affairs and know they will be excused from consideration should either conduct probation or academic integrity violations exist.

 Part I: Nomination

-A student must be nominated by a faculty, staff, or fellow student for the 2015-2016 award.
+A student must be nominated by a faculty, staff, or fellow student for the award.
 Students cannot nominate themselves.
-Nominations will open in early September, and the deadline for nominations is October 9, 2015.
+Nominations open early in the fall semester.

 Part II: Application

 After a student is nominated, an email is sent to that student inviting them to complete the online application form.
 Students may not view the application form of another student.
-The deadline for completing the application is 11:59 p.m., November 1, 2015.
+Application 101 Sessions will be offered on October 17 at 4:00 PM in GH105 and on October 30 at 4:00 PM in PB204.
+Information from those sessions will be shared with all nominees via email.

 Part III: Selection of the Top 100